Bond Questions

 What is considered earned income?

 Earned income is exactly that, "earned" income like wages.
-Examples of income that are not taxed include social security and other retirement pensions, child support, and unemployment compensation.
+Examples of income that are not taxed include social security and other retirement pensions, earnings on investments (interest on savings and dividends), child support, and unemployment compensation.

 If passed, when will my taxes take effect?